twinpage-project/twinpage-component-library/README.md

 # COMPONENT LIBRARY
--This is a React component library for displaying digital twin information.
+- This is a React component library for displaying digital twin information.
 Library is based on the tutorial at https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe
--The components in this library are used in the twinpage project.
+- The components in this library are used in the twinpage project.

 ## TWINPAGE
 ## DESCRIPTION OF TWINPAGE